Wednesday, 19 November 2025

 3. 3.
 Although the party promised “change” they are effectively continuing the policies of the past, based on the transparent fallacy that the UK can enjoy Scandinavian levels of public realm and services without funding them properly – that is, with adequate levels of taxation.
 Thus we are experiencing “the mixture as before,” albeit probably more honestly, though not as to date more efficiently.

 4. 4.
-The government (and Sir Keir Starmer in particular?) seems “tin eared” and have clearly not sufficiently thought through the consequences and likely reaction to some of their policies (eg the abrupt cut in Pensioners’ Winter Fuel allowance without a “taper” for the second level of those most struggling; inheritance tax on land to catch tax-evaders without an “active farmer” clause or “grandfather clause;" the appearance of partiality towards the government of Israel whilst using a parliamentary procedural artifice to proscribe Palestine Action as a terrorist group; meeting Reform’s anti-immigration rhetoric half-way by expressing fears of our becoming an “island of strangers.”
+The government (and Sir Keir Starmer in particular?) seems “tin eared” and have clearly not sufficiently thought through the consequences and likely reaction to some of their policies (eg the abrupt cut in Pensioners’ Winter Fuel Allowance without a “taper” for the second level of those most struggling; inheritance tax on land to catch tax-evaders without an “active farmer” clause or “grandfather clause;" the appearance of partiality towards the government of Israel whilst using a parliamentary procedural artifice to proscribe Palestine Action as a terrorist group; meeting Reform’s anti-immigration rhetoric half-way by expressing fears of our becoming an “island of strangers.”

 5. 5.
 There is also an alarming list of things that a Labour Government is simply not expected to do: continuance of the vindictive “two child” benefit cap; reductions to disabled people’s allowances; further cuts to the Overseas Aid budget; deliberately making life more difficult for immigrants (not least the overseas students who contribute so splendidly to our university coffers and international reputation.)

 6. 6.
 The government is constrained by the “no increases in key taxes” promise they felt necessary to win the election.
-They have, however, allowed at least two opportunities to abandon the promise to pass: – the £20bm black hole the “discovered” in the public finances, and the virtual withdrawal of the US from guaranteeing the defence of Europe.
+They have, however, allowed at least two opportunities to abandon the promise to pass: – the £20bm black hole they “discovered” in the public finances, and the virtual withdrawal of the US from guaranteeing the defence of Europe.
 Either or both could have been used to justify a change of policy.

 7. 7.
 The Labour Government has to realise that the overwhelming majority of the media is against them and will exploit every error (as it has done very successfully so far), that rich resources, some of them foreign-owned, are being used to facilitate this, and if they muddle along in the current fashion for the next four years things are going to get worse rather than better.
 A dramatic change is needed (and a change of Prime Minister will be far from sufficient.)